 Our Journey To Canyonlands

-My husband, friend, and I were looking for a fun day trip while one of my best friends from Georgia was in town and decided Canyonlands was the perfect spot to check out!
+My husband, friends, and I were looking for a fun day trip from Utah County and decided Canyonlands was the perfect spot to check out!
 None of us had ever visited, the pictures looked incredible, and it checked another national park off the bucket list!
 Although we definitely could have explored the over 500 square mile park for days, we were able to experience the highlights of the park in one day!
+Here’s a guide to how we did it…

 Canyonlands National Park is located near Moab, Utah.
 There are two sections to the park, The Needles and Island in the Sky.
 We visited Island in the Sky because the hikes are shorter, which is best for a one-day trip.
 Island in the Sky provides you with many hikes, overlooks, and picturesque views!